specbug/competitive-programming/README.md

 ## Key

-The filenames are optimized to easily index, via a Google query, the problem source.
+The filenames are optimized to easily index, via a semantic Google query, the problem source.